 |Incubator Farm Project||New Farmer Toolbox

 Please note: this project was supported by the Beginning Farmer and Rancher Development Program from 2009 to 2013.

 “Demand for producers who can sell directly to consumers and meet the demands of retail and institutional markets in the state exceeds the supply of those prepared and equipped to sell into those markets,” according to the results of a year-long “Farm to Fork” initiative spearheaded by the Center for Environmental Farming Systems in 2008.

-The project Bringing New Farmers to the Table will make support for beginning farmers an integral part of CEFS' 10% Campaign, an initiative that invites consumers, businesses, institutions, and agencies to commit 10 percent of their food dollars to local foods.
+The project Bringing New Farmers to the Table has made support for beginning farmers an integral part of CEFS' 10% Campaign, an initiative that invites consumers, businesses, institutions, and agencies to commit 10 percent of their food dollars to local foods.
 We can’t have local food without local farmers.
 The long-term success of North Carolina’s local food economy is dependent upon an influx of new and transitioning farmers.

-This project is supported by the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture, U.S. Department of Agriculture, grant #2010-49400-21733.
+This project was supported by the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture, U.S. Department of Agriculture, grant #2010-49400-21733.
 To learn more about this program, and to find more resources for beginning farmers, please visit www.Start2Farm.gov.